 The Oil for Development programme in Mozambique

-Operators are currently planning both onshore and floating liquefied natural gas installations in northern Mozambique.
-Production is expected to commence in 2021.
+Mozambique is now the third-largest natural gas reserve holder in Africa.
+Operators are currently planning both onshore and floating liquefied natural gas plants in northern Mozambique.
+Production is expected to start in 2024.

 Key achievements of programme activities